cvargas4/MouseVocalTrainer/README.md

 5) Install pyaudio (no idea why, but some part of the process for installing torch and torchvision makes this installation really smooth.
 I constantly had issues when I would try  installing it with the other dependencies).

    `pip install PyAudio`
-6a) Edit `main_live.py` to provide outputs via the Jetson Nano GPIO.
+6) Edit `main_live.py` to provide outputs via the Jetson Nano GPIO.
-6b) You can also change the `mid_buffer_size` which is the amount of time AMVOC will stream audio data to process (i.e. a value of `750ms` means AMVOC will process 750ms of data at a time - with some overlap between chunks built-in).
-750ms was chosen to maximize detection accuracy but this can be changed as desired.
 8) Using Terminal run `python3 main_live.py' to get going!

 When running `main_live.py` it will prompt you to enter the sampling frequency you want to use (this will depend on your microphones capabilities).
 Next you'll see a list of the available audio devices, simply type the index of the microphone you'd like to use.
 As soon as you hit `enter` the script will start and will begin sampling audio to detect USVs!

+Note: You can also change the `mid_buffer_size` which is the amount of time AMVOC will stream audio data to process (i.e. a value of `0.75` means AMVOC will process 750ms of data at a time - with some overlap between chunks built-in).
+750ms was chosen to maximize detection accuracy but this can be changed as desired.